ThakeeNathees/carbon/README.md

 <img src="https://raw.githubusercontent.com/ThakeeNathees/carbon/master/extra/logo.png" width="300" alt="Carbon Programming Language" title="Carbon Programming Language">
 </p>

 Carbon is a simple embeddable, object-oriented, dynamic-typed, bytecode-interpreted, scripting language written in C++11 with smart pointers for safe memory deallocation.
-Carbon is syntactically similar to C/C++, it's analyzer and backend written using <a href="https://docs.godotengine.org/en/stable/getting_started/scripting/gdscript/gdscript_basics.html">GDScript</a>  as a reference (it performance is as much as GDScript).
+Carbon is syntactically similar to C/C++, it's analyzer and backend written using <a href="https://docs.godotengine.org/en/stable/getting_started/scripting/gdscript/gdscript_basics.html">GDScript</a>  as a reference (its performance is as much as GDScript).

 ## What Carbon looks like
 ```swift